HT-T1™

 Optimized Etching Process Control

 In etching processes, controlling the exact shape, depth, and smoothness of features like vias and trenches is critical to device performance.
-HT-T1™ provides high-resolution 3D visualization of these structures after etching, accurately measuring parameters such as via taper, sidewall roughness, and etch completeness.
+HT-T1™ provides high-resolution 3D visualization of these structures after etching, characterizing parameters such as via taper, sidewall geometry, and etch completeness.
 By providing quantitative feedback not just on surface appearance but on internal geometry, the system allows engineers to adjust etching conditions with greater precision.
 This leads to improved uniformity across production batches, higher process yield, and more reliable downstream assembly.

 -